I NEVER REALIZED –

 AVOIDANCE: By nature we are motivated to avoid pain & be attracted to pleasure.
 We choose actions based on what emotion we want to experience or elude.
 As a kid in school, what determined if you raised your hand to answer a question?
 It depended on which felt safer / better: the pleasure & recognition of answering it right, or avoiding the embarrassment of getting it wrong

 LIMITATIONS: Es cannot fix problems – we can’t ‘anger’ something into a solution.
 We also need free will.
 Sometimes we can have a strong desire for something but then don’t create an action-plan.
 Es may be a driving factor in wanting to change, but they have to be combined with a desire to act in order to become motivation.
 And once we have the motivation, there has to be actual carry-through – the signals sent to our muscles that allow us to move.
 However, if Es are too overwhelming, they will prevent us from taking any action at all.

 UNDER: ACoAs often don’t ‘feel like’ doing things – so we just don’t.
-These may be actions:
+We need to ACT.
+There are —

 — that we hate doing but need to (cold calls, taxes…), or

 — that have to do with self-care, which we don’t have permission to fulfill (staying healthy, Recovery activities, speaking up for ourselves …)

 OVER: Others of us over-DO, not taking breaks when we need them (sick, over-worked, tired…), don’t take time to rest, process or have fun – because of toxic family Roles & distorted beliefs that generate painful emotions like guilt, shame, FoA & S-H. Rather than allowing our emotions to guide (not dictate) our actions, staying extremely busy insures that we don’t have time to feel much of anything!